jamestomasino/boilerplate/README.md

 file.
 It is hidden by default in many operating systems and may be easily overlooked by FTP clients.

+_Some small customizations have been made to the adaptive-images code in both PHP and javascript to improve performance._

 - - - - -